ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-n-tuples.md

 *While the above definition is standard, it lacks a notion of a $0$ and $1$-tuple.
 See [this](https://en.wikipedia.org/wiki/Tuple#Tuples_as_nested_sets) for a different definition of $n$-tuples that uses the null-tuple as a base case rather than ordered pairs.
 I can't find a use for them that justifies their complication to the definition of $n$-tuple, so I excluded them.*

 *Alternatively, $n$-tuples can also be defined as functions with domains over some finite interval of the positive integers.
-In this sense, they would be equivalent to finite sequences.*
+In this sense, they would be equivalent to finite sequences.
+Although since tuples are usually used to define functions (and thus finite sequences) this would be circular.*

 Whatever definition is used, all that matters is that two $n$-tuples are equivalent *only* when the elements at each of their indices are equivalent.
 This is their defining property.

 #### Existence in ZFC
 The existence of an ordered pair of elements in ZFC can be proved using the axiom of pairing twice over.
 Once to prove that $ \\{ a \\} $ and $ \\{ a,b \\} $ exist and again to pair them with each other.

-And since, $n$-tuples are simply nested ordered pairs, they too must exist.
+And since $n$-tuples are simply nested ordered pairs, they too must exist.

 ## Equality
 Two ordered pairs are equivalent if and only if the elements in each of their respective indices are equal.
 That is to say, for two $n$-tuples $X$ and $Y$: